Kovid-2008/Task-1-Sequence-97/README.md

 # 🚨 OPERATION — Sequence 97 🚨
-> **Mission:** Decode the obfuscated source to identify the NullVector Syndicate's password and deduce the secret password to disable the wipeout drone `Sequence 97`, and
+> **Mission:** Decode the obfuscated source to identify the NullVector Syndicate's password and deduce the secret password to disable the wipeout drone `Sequence 97`.

 ## Task requirements